toobit-docs/apidocs/source/index.html.md

 # Websocket Market Streams

 - The base endpoint is:  wss://stream.toobit.com
-- he URL format for direct access is: wss://#HOST/quote/ws/v1
+- The URL format for direct access is: wss://#HOST/quote/ws/v1

 ## Live Subscribing/Unsubscribing to streams